ws2260/scRNA.seq.course/docs/23-de-real.md

 To test different single-cell differential expression methods we will be using the Blischak dataset from Chapters 7-17.
 For this experiment bulk RNA-seq data for each cell-line was generated in addition to single-cell data.
 We will use the differentially expressed genes identified using standard methods on the respective bulk data as the ground truth for evaluating the accuracy of each single-cell method.
-To save time we have pre-computed these for you, run the commands below to load these data.
+To save time we have pre-computed these for you.
+You can run the commands below to load these data.

 ```r